“The performer, out there, takes a risk. It’s a lonely place. But it’s a fascinating, lonely place.”

 “I was born.
 It happened one day, when I least expected it, on an island measuring only 4,411 square miles… I came out of my mother feet first.
 I arrived kicking and pissed off, sticky with fury, soaked to the skin.
 I was what’s known as a stargazing foetus as well, my neck fully extended.
 From the very beginning I was going against the grain and making trouble.” —Excerpt from the archly titled I’ll Never Write My Memoirs, 2015

 Born Grace Beverly Jones in Spanish Town, the Jamaican capital until the port of Kingston replaced it, she’s always been old-school mysterious rather than nouveau vague about her precise age.
-According to the wonderful ways of the world wide web, Grace is meant to be 71 or 72 today in human years, but a bit like the Doris Speed of the music world—with extra speed—she has a penchant for playing younger.
+According to the wonderful ways of the world wide web, Grace is meant to be early to mid 70s in human years, but a bit like the Doris Speed of the music world — with extra speed — she has a penchant for playing younger.

 “They say I’m a lot older than I actually am.
 In the press, on the Internet, they add about four years to my actual age.
 I like to keep the mystery.
 I wasn’t born wearing a watch.”